DeployQL/retri-evals/README.md

 # Using REPS
 REPS enables faster iteration cycles to evaluate retrieval and ranking pipelines.
-We do this through integration with MTEB and BEIR datasets.
+We do this through integration with MTEB and BEIR datasets (so far).

 Further, REPS helps you build custom datasets for retrieval and ranking through LLM generated questions and scoring.
 This isn't a replacement for human labeling, but can be very close.